omahs/imx-docs/docs/sdk-docs/core-sdk-ts/additional-info.md

 ## Contract requests

-Immutable X is built as a ZK-rollup in partnership with StarkWare.
+ImmutableX is built as a ZK-rollup in partnership with StarkWare.
 We chose the ZK-rollups because it is the only solution capable of scale without compromise.
-This means whenever you mint or trade an NFT on Immutable X, you pay zero gas, and the validity of all transactions are directly enforced by Ethereum’s security using zero-knowledge proofs -- the first “layer 2” for NFTs on Ethereum.
+This means whenever you mint or trade an NFT on ImmutableX, you pay zero gas, and the validity of all transactions are directly enforced by Ethereum’s security using zero-knowledge proofs -- the first “layer 2” for NFTs on Ethereum.

-The Core SDK provides interfaces for all smart contracts required to interact with the Immutable X platform.
+The Core SDK provides interfaces for all smart contracts required to interact with the ImmutableX platform.

 [See all smart contracts available in the Core SDK](#smart-contract-autogeneration).